exakat/exakat-docs/Reference/Rules.rst

 * :ref:`Call to undefined method theParent\:\:bar() <undefined-parent>`
 * :ref:`Call to undefined method x\:\:y() <undefined-static-or-self>`
 * :ref:`Call-time pass-by-reference has been removed <calltime-pass-by-reference>`
-* :ref:`Calling static trait method Test\:\:test is deprecated, it should only be called on a class using the trait <calling-static-trait-method>`
 * :ref:`Calling static trait method t\:\:t is deprecated, it should only be called on a class using the trait <cannot-call-static-trait-method-directly>`
 * :ref:`Can't inherit abstract function A\:\:bar() <cant-inherit-abstract-method>`
 * :ref:`Cannot access parent\:\: when current class scope has no parent <class-without-parent>`